inner_banner_vector abstract graphic

 Your business will contact the supplier to find potential vendors when securing energy procurement services.
 The brokers who represent the supplier will negotiate the energy procurement process.
 All parties come together for the agreement process in the end.

-Direct vs. Indirect Procurement
+Direct vs. Indirect Energy Procurement

 Direct procurement is a straightforward process that involves obtaining a good or material.
 The supplier will give a substance or item to the business in exchange for a fee.
 The company generally will pay more upfront for direct procurement, as the item’s use factors into the price.